ahoxus/ahoxus.github.io/pages/story.md

 title: story
 description: an ahoxus tale
 date: 2020-10-16 06:44:00
-image: ah and the sunrise.jpg
+image: 2020-10 ah and the sunrise.jpg
-permalink: /story/
+permalink: story
 redirect_from:
+  - 2020-10 ah and the sunrise
-  - /an ahoxus tale/
+  - an ahoxus tale
-  - /tale/
+  - tale
 layout: draft
 published: true
 menu: true